 The İstanbul Arkeoloji Müzesi (Istanbul Archaeological Museums) complex is one of the most underrated museums of Istanbul and actually consists of three museums: the Archaeology Museum, the Ancient Orient Museum, and the Islamic Art Museum (also known as the Tiled Kiosk Museum).

-It was founded by master painter, Osman Hamdi Bey (see his famous Tortoise Trainer painting at the Pera Museum) in 1875, in a response to the removal of many of Turkey’s ancient artefacts destined for European museums.
+It was founded by a master painter, Osman Hamdi Bey (see his famous Tortoise Trainer painting at the Pera Museum) in 1875, in a response to the removal of many of Turkey’s ancient artifacts destined for European museums.

-The oldest Love Poem from the Ancient Babylonian Era of the 8th century, which begins:
+The oldest Love Poem from the Ancient Babylonian Era of the 8th century BCE, which begins: